ARMmbed/mbed-os-5-docs/docs/reference/api/connectivity/bluetooth/bluetooth.md

 #### Going further

-* [Introduction to Mbed BLE](https://docs.mbed.com/docs/ble-intros/en/latest/) is a resource for developers new to BLE and Mbed BLE.
-It covers how to build BLE embedded applications with Mbed.

 * The Bluetooth Low Energy main [page](https://os.mbed.com/teams/Bluetooth-Low-Energy/) on os.mbed.com also provide samples and resources around BLE.

-* The Mbed BLE [API reference](https://docs.mbed.com/docs/ble-api/en/master/api/index.html) offer the full details of the API.
+* The Mbed BLE [API reference](https://os.mbed.com/docs/reference/BLE) offer the full details of the API.

 * The Mbed BLE [online community](https://os.mbed.com/teams/Bluetooth-Low-Energy/community/) is also a great place to ask questions and share your knowledge.